Low drift and documentation

 • Stable droplet formation – the droplet spectrum is controlled by air pressure and is less sensitive to pressure variations in the liquid.

-• Low boom height – the combination of air and correct boom height reduces the drop height and thus the risk of drift.
+• Low boom height – the combination of air and the correct boom height reduces the drop height and thus the risk of drift.

-Important: Low drift is not achieved by "as much air as possible," but by the correct air pressure for the task .
+Important: Low drift is not achieved by using “as much air as possible,” but by the correct air pressure for the task .
 Too high air pressure can increase turbulence and counteract the effect.

 Documented drift reduction